-When you get in touch with our Magor accident claims helpline, one of their main goals will be to help you to determine whether you have grounds to claim compensation or not.
+When you get in touch with our Magor accident claims helpline, one of our main goals will be to help you to determine whether you have grounds to claim compensation or not.
 In order to do this, we will need to check your case against three distinct criteria, which we are going to go into detail on right here.

 When did the accident occur?

 Generally speaking, we will only be able to provide representation in your personal injury compensation claim if you start it within three years of the incident occurring.
 However, there are a few exceptions to this rule.

 For example; if you were a minor at the time of the incident, you may be able to go outside of the three-year time limit.
 In addition to this, if you are suffering from a work-related disease, e.g. Mesothelioma then we may also be able to help you out too.